The SWEET project: probing sugar crystals for direct dark matter searches: Preliminary observations

 \section{Preliminary observations}

 Approximately 19 hours of continuous stream data were acquired during the measurement campaign.
-Individual optimum filters were implemented for both the sugar and light detector channels using an averaged pulse template derived from representative signal events and noise-power spectra.
-The sugar detector channel was used as the primary trigger for the data acquisition.
-To suppress the presence of significant 50\,Hz noise observed in the data, the analysis trigger threshold was set at 20\,mV.
-Given a baseline resolution of 1.4\,mV on the sugar detector, this threshold ensured that the impact of noise on the results is negligible.
+Individual optimum filters \cite{OFilter} were implemented for both the phonon and light channels using an averaged pulse template derived from representative signal events and noise-power spectra.
+The phonon channel was used as the primary trigger for the data acquisition, with a threshold set at 20\,mV.
+Given a baseline resolution of 1.4\,mV on the sugar detector, this conservative threshold ensured that the impact of noise on the results is negligible.

-After triggering, quality cuts were made based on noise and pulse parameters were performed.
+After triggering, quality cuts were applied based on noise and pulse parameters.
 The resulting filtered pulse spectrum for the sugar detector is shown in Figure \ref{fig:sugar-spec}.
-The spectrum does not exhibit distinct features.
-This absence is attributed to the low density of the sugar crystal: none of the gammas or X-rays energetic enough to penetrate the cryostat shielding deposit their full energy in the absorber to form photopeaks.
-However, particle interactions within the crystal were successfully detected and showed normal pulse shapes, indicating that the material responds in a consistent and measurable manner.
-This behavior suggests that sugar remains a promising candidate material worthy of further investigation.
-For future campaigns, the setup will be improved with a dedicated X-ray source to provide a well-defined calibration signal, along with an improved bias circuit for the NTD sensor and a new data acquisition system to reduce the 50 Hz noise.
+While the spectrum does not exhibit distinct features suitable for an energy calibration, particle interactions within the crystal were successfully detected, suggesting that sugar remains a promising candidate material worthy of further investigation.
+For future campaigns, the setup will be improved with a dedicated X-ray source to provide a well-defined calibration signal.

-Detailed inspection of the data shows a significant number of coincidence events in the sugar and light detector, an example of which is shown in Figure \ref{fig:sugar-pulse}.
-These coincidences are observed exclusively for pulses with amplitudes exceeding $\sim$0.5\,V in the main detector, as shown in Figure \ref{fig:sugar-LY} for a representative data file.
-The correlation factor for events with amplitudes greater 0.5\,V in the sugar and above threshold in the LD is 0.64.
-If one removes the one outlying point at 0.57/0.048\,V it rises to 0.8, which indicates a strong correlation between the two amplitudes.
-The observation that a significant number of high amplitude pulses in the sugar coincide with events in the light detector, combined with a correlation between the amplitude in the sugar and light detectors, leads to the conclusion that sugar is producing scintillation light at higher energies.
+Detailed inspection of the data shows a significant number of events in which a signal in the light channel occurs within a few milliseconds of the onset of a signal in the phonon channel, an example of which is shown in Figure \ref{fig:sugar-pulse}.
+These coincidence events are observed exclusively for pulses with amplitudes exceeding $\sim$0.5\,V in the phonon channel, and appear to be correlated at higher amplitudes, as shown in Figure \ref{fig:sugar-LY} for a representative data file.
+The observation that a significant number of high amplitude pulses in the sugar coincide with events in the light detector, combined with a correlation between the amplitude in the sugar and light detectors, indicates that the sucrose crystal is producing scintillation light for particle interactions of sufficient energy.
+These preliminary results motivate further examination of sugar as a particle detector for light dark matter.